vovasolo/spline123/README.md

 * Unconstrained fit by linear least squares
 * Constrained fit by quadratic programming:
   * Minimum and/or maximum limits, including non-negative option
-  * Monotonically rising of falling
+  * Monotonically rising or falling
   * Fixed value and/or derivative at the endpoints
 * Direct and binned fitting options
 * Smart treatment of missing data